Amarrack/Calibre_EBook_Download/README.md

 ## Overview

-This Python script allows you to **automatically scan and download** all available books from a **public Calibre-Web library**.
-It dynamically detects the available book IDs, downloads them in parallel using multithreading, and saves them with their original filenames.
+This Python script allows you to **automatically scan and download** all available books from a **Calibre-Web library**.
+It downloads them in parallel using multithreading, and saves them with their original filenames to a folder of your choice.

 ⚠ **Warning:** This script is provided **as-is**, without any guarantees. **Use responsibly** and ensure you have permission to download from the target Calibre library.